Spa hammam

 What does it consist of?

 It consists of a hot water hammam pool with a jacuzzi, bench and submerged lounger.
 It has a waterfall made from an ancient tile.
+There is also a steam sauna.

 The water of the hammam comes from the rain. it will make you feel revitalized: a water that takes care of you and your skin.